zzhikai/tp/docs/DeveloperGuide.md

 **Aspect: How search executes:**

-* **Alternative 1 (current choice):** Uses prefix to search for applicants with partial matching of keywords.
+* **Alternative 1 (current choice):** Uses prefixes to search for applicants with combination of matching keywords.
-    * Pros: Able to search an applicant using different fields/prefixes.
+    * Pros: Able to search an applicant using combination of different fields/prefixes.
+Provides a more precise and broader search.
     * Cons: Hard to implement.

 * **Alternative 2:** Only search for an applicant using partial matching name.
     * Pros: Easy to implement.
     * Cons: Inflexible use of search command.

-_{more aspects and alternatives to be added}_

 [Back to top <img src="images/back-to-top-icon.png" width="25px" />](#table-of-contents)